zahramousavi930/-Restaurant-booking-system/README.md

 2-Users can leave comment and like food of menu.

 3- Users can track the status of their orders and reservation.

+other feature:

+Social media marketing through platforms like Facebook and Instagram to reach and engage with the target audience.

+Influencer collaborations and partnerships to increase brand visibility and generate sales.

+The HTML templates include descriptive meta tags that enhance search engine visibility and provide meaningful information about the website's pages.

+Search engine optimization (SEO) techniques to improve organic visibility and attract potential customers.